ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     and the number frozen in the INTEGRAL block needs to be set to 0.
     This will hopefully be fixed in the near future.

+**ROHF**
+    This is to be used when we are reading in integrals from an FCIDUMP interface for a *restricted* open-shell system.
+Without this keyword, ROHF and UHF are treated the same and the integral file and calculations are performed on spin-orbitals.
+However, for ROHF, this results in a duplication in the storage of the integrals, since integrals of the same spatial orbitals are stored multiple times.
+With this option, the integrals for ROHF systems are stored as spatial orbitals, not spin orbtials, which leads to a ~16x memory saving!
+The results should be unchanged by this option, and the integral file can remain in spin-orbitals.
+A word of warning is that with ROHF systems, the fock eigenvalues for the orbitals are different between alpha and beta spins, but with this, the eigenvalues are written out as the same (the value of the alpha one).
+This means that the eigenvalues cannot be trusted and values derived from them will be wrong (such as the chemical potential which is printed out.)

 Read options
 ------------